robertovormittag/centralized-workflow/README.md

 # centralized-workflow
-Repository used for Git and GitHub training to demonstrate the centralized workflow
+Repository used for Git and GitHub training to demonstrate how the centralized workflow works